SAEmnesia: Erasing Concepts in Diffusion Models with Supervised Sparse Autoencoders: Introduction

-To overcome feature splitting, we introduce \emph{\textsc{SAEmnesia}}, that enriches the SAE training framework enforcing one-to-one mappings between concepts and latents through supervised labeling.
-Therefore, our method achieves \textit{feature centralization}, localizing each concept into a single latent feature and thereby preventing splitting across multiple latents.
-This binding simplifies mechanistic unlearning, thanks to a precise single-latent intervention.
-Figure~\ref{fig:teaser} illustrates the effect of \textsc{SAEmnesia} for concept removal in generative models, demonstrating the possibility of precise control over what the model generates, while retaining overall quality and diversity.
-On the UnlearnCanvas benchmark~\cite{zhang2024unlearncanvas}, \textsc{SAEmnesia} achieves an 9.22\% improvement over the state-of-the-art mechanistic approaches~\cite{cywinski2025saeuron}.
+To overcome feature splitting, we introduce \emph{SAEmnesia}, that enriches the SAE training framework enforcing one-to-one mappings between concepts and latents through supervised labeling.
+Therefore, our method achieves \textit{feature centralization}, localizing each concept into a single latent and thereby preventing splitting across multiple neurons.
+This binding simplifies mechanistic unlearning, thanks to a precise single-latent intervention. \cref{fig:teaser} illustrates the effect of SAEmnesia for concept removal in generative models, demonstrating the possibility of precise control over what the model generates, while retaining overall quality and diversity.
+On the UnlearnCanvas benchmark~\cite{zhang2024unlearncanvas}, SAEmnesia achieves a 9.22\% improvement on objects over the state-of-the-art mechanistic approach~\cite{cywinski2025saeuron}.
 In sequential unlearning tasks, we demonstrate superior scalability with a 28.4\% improvement in unlearning accuracy for 9-object removal.
-Furthermore, at inference time, this interpretable representation reduces hyperparameter search by 96.67\%.
+Furthermore, we reduce hyperparameter search by 96.67\%.
+SAEmnesia also achieves overall better average results (94.85\%) when both object and style unlearning are considered.

+In summary, our key contributions are as follows: (i) we introduce a supervised SAE that explicitly enforces one-to-one concept–latent mappings, eliminating feature splitting and enabling transparent, interpretable control over concept representations; (ii) we show that this structure makes concept erasure significantly more efficient: each concept can be removed by steering a single latent, substantially reducing inference-time hyperparameter search; (iii) we achieve better performance on the UnlearnCanvas benchmark over state-of-the-art mechanistic approaches, improved sequential unlearning, stronger robustness to adversarial attacks, and more effective NSFW-content suppression.